 Not only that, they are to remove the leaven from their house.
 They are to clean and sweep every corner until all the leaven is gone, which means not a crumb anywhere.

-It seems like the only possibility would be to stop eating any leaven and then eventually, eventually, it would all be gone, decomposed, nibbled by ants, whatever, if it was only being replaced with what was acceptable, then it would find its way out of our home and lives.
+It seems like the only possibility would be to stop eating any leaven and then eventually, it would all be gone, decomposed, nibbled by ants, whatever.
+If it was only being replaced with what was acceptable, then it would find its way out of our home and lives.

 The way to do that is to eat the pure Word of God and not mix it with other teachings.

-It’s easy to equate leaven with sin, but in the Gospels, it’s actually equated with hypocrisy (Luke 12:1) and the teaching of the Pharisees (Matthew 16:12)
+It’s easy to equate leaven with sin, but in the Gospels, it’s equated with hypocrisy (Luke 12:1) and the teaching of the Pharisees (Matthew 16:12).

-In the Epistles it’s also related to people who are stumbling the Christians, keeping them from walking in obedience.
-(Galatians 5:7-9, 1 Corinthians 5:5-7)
+In the Epistles, it’s also related to people who are causing Christians to stumble, keeping them from walking in obedience (Galatians 5:7-9, 1 Corinthians 5:5-7).

 We need to remove sin from our lives, and that might include removing people in our lives that are encouraging sin by their lifestyle and by their teaching.

 What Christian teaching encourages sin?
 Teachings that say God is too loving to send anyone to hell.
-Teachings that God understands our weakness, so He understands that we are sinners.
+Teaching that God understands our weakness, so He understands that we are sinners.
 It’s okay to do what you want and sin because God will forgive you.
-Teachings that our culture is different now and that our understanding of the Bible has to change with the times and using that to justify sin.
-And all sorts of other teachings that aren’t just God’s Word.
+Teachings that our culture is different now and that our understanding of the Bible has to change with times and use that to justify sin.
+And all sorts of other teachings that aren’t just God’s word.

 There’s one simple way to avoid the leaven of hypocrisy.
 It’s to know the truth and walk in it; it’s to know Jesus.
 Seek to know Him as Lord and Savior, but also as a friend you walk with.